When you're ready to buy your first home with your lifetime ISA, we'll send the money directly to your solicitor.

 - Fill out an Investor Declaration Form and send this to your solicitor

-- Send your solicitor a Conveyancer Declaration Form for them to complete (they may already have this)
+- Ask your solicitor to complete a Conveyancer Declaration Form

-- Your lifetime ISA funds are sent to your solicitor!
+- Your lifetime ISA funds will be sent to your solicitor when it's time to complete

-There are systems in place to make sure the money in your lifetime ISA goes to the right place when you're ready to buy.
+When you're ready to buy, there are systems in place to make sure the money in your lifetime ISA goes to the right place.

 Step 1: Have an offer on a property accepted